ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-secure-ballerina-code.md

 ##### Modify Authorization or Authentication Filter Index

-The authn/authz filters are engaged as the top most filters of the filter array, which is configured in the HTTP listener configuration.
-The uer can configure the index of the authn/authz filters if it is needed to engage a custom filter before the authn/authz filters.
+The authn/authz filters are engaged as the top-most filters of the filter array, which are configured in the HTTP listener configuration.
+You can configure the index of the authn/authz filters if it is needed to engage a custom filter before the authn/authz filters.

-The `position` attribute represents the authn/authz filter position of the filter array.
-The position values starts from 0, and it is set to 0 implicitly.
+The `position` attribute represents the authn/authz-filter position of the filter array.
+The position values starts from 0 and it is set to 0 implicitly.

 The following example engages the authn/authz filters in between the `customFilter1` and `customFilter2`.
 Then, the internally-updated filter chain would be `[customFilter1, authnFilter, authzFilter, customFilter2]`.